User-generated content strategies: why customers are your best marketers

 Social signals

 This aligns perfectly with trends such as GEO strategies and voice search optimization.
-In the evolution of SEO to GEO, UGC plays an increasingly important role.
+In the evolution from SEO to GEO, UGC plays an increasingly important role.

 Challenges and solutions